c-mart/smog/install_guide.md

 - Reload apache: (sudo) `service apache2 restart`

 ## Initialize Database
-Next, we need to build our database tables.
-First, ensure that your virtualenv is still activated in the shell.
+Ensure that your virtualenv is still activated in the shell.
 Activate it again if necessary (`source /var/www/smog-venv/bin/activate`).

 If you are using a SQLite database, create the folder for your database: